Information flow

 In discourse-based grammatical theory, information flow is any tracking of referential information by speakers.
-Information may be new, just introduced into the conversation; given, already active in the speakers' consciousness; or old, no longer active.
+Information may be new, i.e., just introduced into the conversation; given, i.e., already active in the speakers' consciousness; or old, i.e., no longer active.
 The various types of activation, and how these are defined, are model-dependent.

 Information flow affects grammatical structures such as: